Helperbird/website/src/pages/blog/stay-on-task-8-productivity-tips-to-help-you-stay-focused-at-work.md

 url: /blog/stay-on-task-8-productivity-tips-to-help-you-stay-focused-at-work/
 tags: blog
 blog_cat:  Guide
-blog_title: Stay on Task, 8 Productivity Tips to Help You Stay Focused at Work
+cardTitle: Stay on Task, 8 Productivity Tips to Help You Stay Focused at Work

 blog_snip:
   Focus is integral in ensuring that we get things done.
 But every now and then, there is something